← Back to ResourcesBreed Guides

 Best fitsIPO/Schutzhund, working sport, experienced handlersActive families, agility, recreational sport

-Health concerns similar (DCM, vWD, hip dysplasia) regardless of line.
+Health concerns are similar (DCM, vWD, hip dysplasia) regardless of line.

 Calgary availability: most Alberta breeders produce American (CKC) Dobermans.
-European imports occasional through specialty breeders + private imports.
+European imports are occasional, through specialty breeders and private imports.
 Doberman Rescue Alberta typically receives American Dobermans.

-Rescue lines often unknown — assess based on individual size + temperament rather than label.
+Rescue lines are often unknown.
+Assess based on individual size and temperament rather than label.

-Three issues with “rare color” Doberman marketing.
+Three issues with “rare colour” Doberman marketing.
 Important breed-specific concern.

-(1) Blue/fawn color dilute Dobermans — produced by recessive dilution gene.
-Both develop COLOR DILUTION ALOPECIA (CDA) — chronic skin condition with hair loss, recurrent infections, dry skin, lifelong management.
-Approximately 50–90% of blue/fawn Dobermans develop CDA by age 1–3.
+(1) Blue/fawn colour dilute Dobermans are produced by a recessive dilution gene.
+Both develop colour dilution alopecia (CDA), a chronic skin condition with hair loss, recurrent infections, dry skin, and lifelong management.
+Roughly 50–90% of blue/fawn Dobermans develop CDA by age 1–3.
 Lifelong veterinary cost.
-Ethical Doberman breeders DO NOT BREED dilute colors deliberately.
+Ethical Doberman breeders do not breed dilute colours deliberately.

-(2) White/albino Dobermans — extremely rare genetic anomaly.
-White Dobermans descended from a single 1976 albino-line female (“Sheba”).
-Severe health issues: skin cancer susceptibility, photophobia + vision issues, sometimes deafness, sometimes neurological problems.
+(2) White/albino Dobermans are an extremely rare genetic anomaly, descended from a single 1976 albino-line female (“Sheba”).
+Severe health issues follow: skin cancer susceptibility, photophobia and vision issues, sometimes deafness, sometimes neurological problems.
 DPCA officially opposes white Doberman breeding.

-(3) “Warlock” or “King” Dobermans — historical marketing term for unusually large Dobermans, sometimes from Great Dane outcross lineage (resulting in non-standard size + sometimes joint issues).
-NOT a real breed standard.
+(3) “Warlock” or “King” Dobermans is a historical marketing term for unusually large Dobermans, sometimes from Great Dane outcross lineage (resulting in non-standard size and joint issues).
+Not a real breed standard.
 Modern reputable breeders don't use this terminology.

-Pricing red flags: any Calgary “rare color” + “premium pricing” = likely unethical breeding.
-Healthy CKC-standard Dobermans (black-rust or red-rust) from ethical breeders typically $2,500–$5,000.
+Pricing red flags: any Calgary “rare colour” with “premium pricing” is likely unethical breeding.
+Healthy CKC-standard Dobermans (black-rust or red-rust) from ethical breeders typically cost $2,500–$5,000.

 Ear-cropping + tail-docking in Alberta